streetwisecare/small-business-data-automation-/README.md

 https://fieldflowmanager.org/

 A small data-management system designed to keep a landscaping business organized.
-It automatically sorts important business files into clear folders, creates regular backups to prevent data loss, and keeps old logs tidy so information stays easy to find and manage.
+It will sort the important business files into clearly named folders, make regular backups to prevent data losses, and keep old logs neat so that information remains easy to find and manage.

 ---

 ## 🌿 Purpose
-Landscaping businesses invoices, job notes, schedules, and other files every day.
-This tool keeps those files organized and safely backed up so the business never loses important information.
+Every day, a landscaping business invoices, job notes, schedules, and many other files.
+This tool keeps the files organized and safely backed up so the business never loses critical information.

 ## ✨ Features
 📊 Dashboard - Total revenue, Total jobs (and completed jobs) ,Total clients,